joshbegley/nyt-latest/README.md

 **Taylor Hall trade cleared a path for Blackhawks to develop prospects**\
-`As Chicago's rebuild moves forward, the 3-team blockbuster trade is about the major details, not the minor ones.`\
+`As Chicago's rebuild moves forward, the three-team blockbuster trade is about the major details, not the minor ones.`\
 https://nytimes.com/athletic/6087349/2025/01/25/blackhawks-taylor-hall-trade/

 **Mark Jackson and the Leeds United influence making a mark in Australia**\